 The only thing worse for thieves than an ugly tool is one that has some personally identifying marks permanently engraved into the tool.
 Find a prominent spot on the tool and add something like: “Stolen from Joe’s Plumbing, Scranton, PA Call (507) 456-XXXX for REWARD.”
 Just like an ugly paint job, marking and engraving a tool lowers the tools’ resale value and increases the risk of arrest to the thief.

 Remove batteries and charger to deter thieves

 If you store your tools in your work truck, have the truck outfitter install a locking cabinet with heavy-duty hinges and locks to store your power tools (while you’re at it, invest in the right truck tool box, too).
 If you store them in your shop or garage, buy a secure storage cabinet and several carrying bins.
 Load your tools into the bins so you can move them easily into and out of your work truck.

 A bolt cutter can easily defeat cheap padlocks and aircraft cable locks.
 But hardened-steel security chain and high-quality padlocks provide much better protection.
 Thieves can cut through them with a grinder, but cutting hardened-steel chain takes a long time and burns up several grinding wheels.
 Thieves don’t have that much time or battery power.
 Use hardened-steel security chain and padlocks to protect your ladders and all heavy-duty electric and gasoline-powered equipment.
 If you drive a truck consider using a truck tool box mounting kit to attach them directly to the vehicle itself.

 The newest professional power tools can be disabled though a smartphone app.
 Once locked, the tool is worthless.
-But it’s not enough to buy those tools, you must advertise that fact by posting warnings on your work truck and trailer that all your tools are disabled.
+But it’s not enough to buy those tools, you must advertise that fact by posting warnings on your work truck and trailer that you’ve disabled all your tools.
 Find trackable and locking features on Milwaukee, DeWalt and other professional tool brands.

 Add GPS trackers to your tools for additional security